rlancemartin/rlancemartin.github.io/_posts/2025-07-30-bitter_lesson.md

 ### The Bitter Lesson in AI Engineering

-I’ve found that the approach mentioned by Chung also applies to AI engineering, the craft of building applications on top of rapidly improving models.
+The Bitter Lessons also applies to [AI engineering](https://www.latent.space/p/ai-engineer), the craft of building applications on top of rapidly improving models.
+As an example, Boris (lead on Claude Code) [mentioned](https://www.youtube.com/watch?v=Lue8K2jqfKk) that the Bitter Lesson strongly influenced his approach.
+And I’ve found that Hyung's talk provides some useful lessons for AI engineering.
 Below I’ll illustrate this with a story about building [open-deep-research](https://github.com/langchain-ai/open_deep_research).

 <figure>
 <img src="/assets/bitter_lesson_timeline.png" width="90%">